The-Yak-Collective/yakcollective/projects/astonishing-stories/agglomerizing-the-aesthetic.md

 Sometimes I just marvel at the world we live in.
 People always bitch about the global, remote workforce—_a race to the bottom, downward pressure on wages_, blah, blah, blah—but here I was getting ready to Virtual HouseGuest with my new girlfriend’s parents for dinner tomorrow, and I was about to get some niche expertise on styling my hair on a Sunday night.
 When you needed something, no matter how minor, someone, somewhere in the world could help you with it.
 It was amazing!

-“Hi, this is JoAnne, your Medium-Length Men’s Hair consultant.
-First, can I get your hair profile?”
-I turned my head from side to side so that the camera on my computer could capture all the angles of my head.
-“Thank you.
-While that’s processing, what can I help you with today?”

 {%
   include widget-image.html
   layout="right"